trinodb/trino/presto-docs/src/main/sphinx/optimizer/pushdown.rst

 * generic support for pushdown for that function in Presto
 * function or operation specific support for pushdown in the connector
 * query that allows the detection of the function to push down
-* function needs to exist in the underlying system so it can process the pushdown

 The best way to analyze if pushdown for a specific query is performed is to take a closer look at the :doc:`EXPLAIN plan </sql/explain>` of the query.
 If an